League Against Usury: Growth and eclecticism

-1931 election
+1931 election and inner divisions

 The League acknowledged Carol II's return to the Romanian throne, and "appealed to the sovereign that he take debtors under his protection."
 By January 1931, from their shared headquarters at Batiștei Street 17, the League and the Association of Mortgaged Debtors had inaugurated a large-scale awareness campaign.
 On January 8, Alexandru S. Zisu presided over the LCC public gathering in Bucharest, where he asked that the monarchy intervene to prevent the PNȚ government from acting on behalf of creditors; a Teleorman delegate, Mavrodineanu, singled out ministers for indulging in luxuries at the taxpayers' expense, and for allowing "profiteering by the industrial cartels, thanks to whom we consume sugar at 42 lei per kilogram."
 Also then, Iarca announced that a peasant congress was being prepared.
 In March, the League and Association were at agricultural shows.
 These offered venues for airing LCC slogans, including: Dobânda este un furt ce nu trebuie plătit ("Interest is theft that we should not cover").

 Carol toppled the National Peasantist cabinet in April, assigning Nicolae Iorga as his Prime Minister.
 As the latter noted, the appointment coincided with great turmoil, during which the LCC was preparing "an actual peasants' revolt" at Gorj.
 The possibility of revolts was also raised by Pandrea, who recalled the "1907 atmosphere" and "pre-revolutionary" feel of the LCC congress in Craiova.
 According to journalist Calman Blumenfeld-Scrutator, the "extraordinarily energetic" League was also especially strong in the Banat, where it looked like a real threat to the establishment.
 In the June 1931 general elections, convened by Iorga, the LCC ran under a sun cross logo (⊕).
 It coalesced into a bloc with the PȚ–L, activated by the LCC congress on May 3.
 This alliance, described by Antonescu as the only moral choice, was disliked by other League sections—the LCC chapter in Dâmbovița County decided to form separate lists.
 While delegates objected to Lupu's overtures toward Iorga's Democratic Nationalist Party (PND), Antonescu informed them that the LCC leadership was considering joining in that pro-government alliance.
 The opposition newspaper Lupta reports that, later in May, there was a direct rapprochement between the PND and the League: "All it took for this League to be engaged in negotiations was for Mr Em.
 Antonescu to address Mr Iorga a flattering letter."
 Talks continued even though the PND press reassured its readers that "measures of authority" would still be used against anyone encouraging peasants not to honor their debts.
 That month, Gorj's county prosecutor sought and obtained that Alexandru Magherescu (who was its best-placed candidate) and Aristide "Aristică" Magherescu be arrested and investigated their role in fomenting disorder.